ModderHangout/ESP32S3-Gamepad/README.md

 - **ESP32-S3 Development Board** (Ensure you plug into the Native USB/OTG port, not the UART port!)
 - Momentary push buttons or toggle switches
 - Jumper wires

-- 3D Printed enclosure (Designed and sliced using a Creality Ender 3 V3 SE)
+- 3D Printed enclosure (Designed and sliced using a Creality Ender 3 V3 SE) -- ONLY FOR BUTTON BOX

 ## 📌 Wiring Blueprint
 Connect your momentary switches directly between the configured GPIO pin and the 3.3V power rail: